Phoenix-ComputerCraft/pxboot/README.md

 It provides a boot selection menu with built-in UnBIOS support, with an extensible module system allowing custom filesystems and more.
 The configuration file is a plain Lua file, so it can also be generated on-the-fly with Lua code.

+This branch contains a version that can be loaded as a BIOS program.
+To load CraftOS, the original CraftOS BIOS must be located at `/rom/bios.lua`.

 ## Usage
-pxboot is a CraftOS program that can be loaded from the shell, usually through a startup file.
-It expects to find a config file named `config.lua` in the same directory - if pxboot isn't loaded from the shell, it must be at `/pxboot/config.lua`.
+pxboot (bare-metal) is a ComputerCraft BIOS that is loaded directly on boot.
+It expects to find a config file named `config.lua` in either `/pxboot` or `/rom/pxboot`.

-Once the config file is written, simply run pxboot and a boot selector will appear.
+Once the config file is written and the BIOS is installed, simply reboot and a boot selector will appear.
 Use the arrow keys to select an entry, and press enter to select. pxboot will follow the instructions in the entry, booting the OS.

-If no config file is found, a limited shell is available with pxboot commands as well as CraftOS commands.
+If no config file is found, a limited shell is available with pxboot commands.
 This will allow navigation and manual booting.

 ## Configuration
 A config file consists of variable definitions and menu entries.
 Variables are used to define the look and behavior of the boot screen.
 Menu entries consist of a list of commands followed by `;`, defining the steps to boot the OS as well as some other parameters.